 Let's say that all the motorists in Stonnington Council's jurisdiction just complied with the parking restrictions and nobody was booked.
 So what would the council do then?
 It would be a criminal act to force council rangers to book motorists if they were not doing anything wrong, like overstaying their parking times or not standing on restricted zones.
 What then?

-Here's the truly incredible, diabolical and insidious nature of the arrangements that private, profit seeking company Tenix has with authorities like the City of Stonnington.
+Here's the truly incredible, diabolical and insidious nature of the arrangements that private, profit seeking company Tenix has with authorities like the City of Stonnington in Melbourne.
 When you delve into the situation the nature of the extortion beggars belief.
 Tenix is assigned powers under the Infringements Act to collect "guaranteed" amounts of revenue and to split the profits with its clients, while having the powers of state laws in their hands.
 What happens if you dispute a fine?
 The dispute is considered by - yes, you guessed it - Tenix.
 Why would they ever dismiss a fine when they are trying to reach targets that gain them income and protect their contracts.
 Hence they never give in.

 If you don't pay, the Sheriff will get involved.
 You'll receive a warrant issued by the Sheriff's office.
 We'd think that by now we'd finally have someone at arm's length from a private profit-making entity.
 Guess who the Sheriff's office is run by?
-Once again its Tenix.
+Once again it is Tenix.
 The same guys that will wheel clamp your car, cancel your driver's licence or registration - or maybe seize your possessions or arrest you if you don't pay their invoices.

 So the company that has contracts to issue fines with the powers of the law "assigned" to them is the same one that reviews appeals, enforces fines, issues court notices and then enacts warrants.
 There is no impartiality in the process and no chance of a fair hearing, as it's all driven by profit for the benefit of a private company run by billionaires such as Paul Salteri, who was reported to have sold his mansion in Sydney's swanky suburb of Castlecrag for over $13 million in November 2015.
 This man has become a billionaire from the misery of motorists.